 - To give parents and children the message that no child at Abbeyfields has finished learning to read, and that regular practice and adult involvement are still very beneficial

-- To share the approach with other local schools – for example, at the 3 Rivers middle schools, children will undertake an assessment when they start in Y5, and be allocated a level of books to read.
+- To share the approach with other local schools – for example, at The Three Rivers Middle schools, children will undertake an assessment when they start in Y5, and be allocated a level of books to read.
 They will also have a comprehension test on completion of each book.

 All children have an allocated reading book, from either a conventional reading scheme, a graded “early reader” or a fiction or non-fiction book at their interest level.
 Please don’t worry about any marked levels or reading ages as these vary from publisher to publisher and aren’t very helpful.
 There is some choice involved especially for the more able readers.
 Children are expected to read from the book either at home or at school every day.
 Children also read other materials such as instructions or information texts throughout their lessons each day.